-Recycling Technologies has engineered a modular and scalable machine, the RT7000, to chemically convert plastic waste that cannot be recycled currently into Plaxx®, a valuable hydrocarbon product.
+Recycling Technologies has engineered a modular and scalable machine, the RT7000, to chemically convert plastic waste that cannot currently be recycled, into Plaxx®, a valuable hydrocarbon product.
 The company's mission is to build 1,300 machines in the next decade, to underpin their purpose of producing 7 million tonnes of Plaxx® by 2027.
 In doing so, they will create 10 million tonnes of recycling capacity.

-This lecture on chemical and mechanical plastic recycling is presented by Arthur op den Brouw, Brand & Design Consultant at Recycling Technologies.
+This tutorial on chemical and mechanical plastic recycling is presented by Arthur op den Brouw, Brand & Design Consultant (Advisor to the Board) at Recycling Technologies (until 2019).
 Questions are also answered by Sales & Marketing Director Adrian (Rupert) Haworth.
-Rupert spent 30 years at GE. running GE Energy in Russia and GE Energy’s strategic marketing department in Europe.
+Rupert spent 30 years at GE, running GE Energy in Russia and the strategic marketing department in Europe.
 He represented GE before the Parliamentary Energy Select Committee hearing on Electricity Market Reforms and has spoken widely on energy matters across Europe.

 In the video you'll learn:

 - The differences between mechanical and chemical recycling processes

 - Whether Recycling Technologies has the potential to clean up our oceans